 Access your lessons from Main Menu > Lessons

-The right side of the screen offers various items and engagement formats briefly described on each card.
-To use an item simply drag it to the "stage" at left.
+The left side of the screen offers various lesson items or engagement formats briefly described on each card.
+To use a lesson item (or "engagement") by simply clicking/draging it to the "lesson stage".